2023 Reading List

 by Rupert Wolfe Murray

 My thoughts: This book is inspirational.
-Rupert writes about his experiences hitchhiking from Scotland to Tibet in the 80s, pre-internet and pre-cell phones and pre-social media travel crazes.
-A highly dense book, I was thrilled by every paragraph, feeling as though I was in every country with Rupert every step of the way.
+Wolfe Murray writes about his experiences hitchhiking from Scotland to Tibet in the 80s, pre-internet, pre-cell phones and pre-social media travel crazes.
+A highly dense book, I was thrilled by every paragraph, feeling as though I was in every country with him every step of the way.
 He set a goal with this book to "encourage people to overcome their fear of travelling alone by sharing [his] story and explaining how [he] did it."
 Well, mission accomplished.
 I'm off to keep exploring the world with a renewed vigour in my step.

 Location: Tibet, plus the hitchhiking journey to get there overland from Scotland